 NOTES: With the removal of the Census Matrix Edit MPNR02 supersedes the variables MPNE02 & MPNS02.
 This is a derived variable; please see Volume 4 User Guide for further guidance.
 The filter EVERWK = -9 is applied to the questionnaire variables MPNO & MPN to distinguish between current/last job.
-MPNR02 is number of employees in current job as reported.
-MPNLR02 is number of employees in last job as reported.
+MPNR02 is number of employees in last job as reported.